Documentation

 Rooms & links

-Each room on your dashboard gives you four things:
+Each room on your dashboard gives you:

 | Item | What it's for |